viamrobotics/viam-cpp-sdk/src/viam/examples/modules/complex/README.md

 ## Project structure
 The complex module example defines three new resources: a Gizmo component, a Summation service, and a custom Base component.

 The `proto` directory contains the `gizmo.proto` and `summation.proto` definitions of all the message types and calls that can be made to the Gizmo component and Summation service.
-It also has the compiled C++ output of the protobuf definition.
+It also has the compiled C++ output of the protobuf definitions.

-The `gizmo` directory contains all the necessary definitions for creating a custom `Gizmo` component type. `api.cpp` and `api.hpp` define what a `Gizmo` can do (mirroring the `proto` definition), implement the gRPC `GizmoService` for receiving calls, and implement the gRPC `GizmoClient` for making calls.
+The `gizmo` directory contains all the necessary definitions for creating a custom `Gizmo` component type. `api.cpp` and `api.hpp` define what a `Gizmo` can do (mirroring the `proto` definition), implement the gRPC `GizmoServer` for receiving calls, and implement the gRPC `GizmoClient` for making calls.
 See the [API docs](https://docs.viam.com/program/extend/modular-resources/#apis) for more info. `impl.cpp` and `impl.hpp` contain the unique implementation of a `Gizmo`.
 This is defined as a specific `Model`.
 See the [Model docs](https://docs.viam.com/program/extend/modular-resources/#models) for more info.
-This implementation uses the `validator` function to specify an implicit dependency on a `motor` and throws an error if there is an `invalid` attribute.

 Similarly, the `summation` directory contains the analogous definitions for the `Summation` service type.
 The files in this directory mirror the files in the `gizmo` directory.

 The `base` directory contains all the necessary definitions for creating a custom modular `Base` component type.
-Since it is subclassing an already existing component supported by the Viam SDK, there is no need for `api` files.
+Since it is inheriting an already existing component supported by the Viam SDK, there is no need for `api` files.

 In the main directory, there is also a `main.cpp` file, which creates a module, registers the above resources, and starts the module.
-It also handles SIGTERM and SIGINT OS signals using the SignalManager class.
+It also handles SIGTERM and SIGINT OS signals using the `SignalManager` class.
 Read further to learn how to connect this module to your robot.

 ## Configuring and using the module